-- 1. In the upper right-hand corner, click the Import icon.
-The Import Inventory window appears. - 2.
-Click Select to browse for the name of a comma-separated (.csv) file. - 3.
-Click Save.
+- 3. Click Choose File to browse for the exported comma-separated (.csv) file. - 4.
+Click Import.

-The inventory you imported appears in the Rule Set list for this environment.
+When the import operation is complete, The inventory you imported appears in the Rule Set list for this environment.

 - · Only one rule set can be imported at a time. - The format of an imported .csv file must exactly match the format of the exported inventory.
 If you plan to import an inventory, you should export it first and then update the exported file as needed before importing it. - After importing the inventory to the 10.0.0.0 version Compliance Engine from older versions, rule set refresh is mandatory when the inventory has any document store type assignments, or the user needs to perform document store type masking on the columns from the imported inventory.